brundonsmith/website/src/blog/grasping-react-hooks.md

 , [setFoo])
 ```

-These two are pretty much equialent.
+These two are pretty much equivalent.
 The React team wisely realized that memoizing a function was going to be a really common use-case (event handlers, for example).
 And at the same time, creating a function is almost never going to be a costly operation that needs to be deferred until after we've checked to see if it's needed.

 So they made a shortcut: instead of passing a function that returns the value to be memoized (another function in this case), you can just pass the value itself, *as long as* it's going to be a function.
 Beyond that this behaves the same as the `useMemo()` version: if the dependencies array has the same contents as last time, the returned value will be the *exact same* function as it was in the previous render, not just an equivalent one, making it safe to then use in other dependency arrays.